-Even though the Levinasian Other is always a person, one could broaden this category to include non-humans (Calarco 55-77).
-In the work of Lispector, absolute transcendence-the Other, the highest, figurations of God-often comes full circle and incarnates in the most concrete, immanent and often abject being.
+Even though the Levinasian Other is always a person, one could broaden this category to include non-humans (CALARCO, 2008, p.
+55-77).
+In the work of Lispector, absolute transcendence - the Other, the highest, figurations of God - often comes full circle and incarnates in the most concrete, immanent and often abject being.
 The latter can be a plant or an animal, the encounter with which engenders a new human subject, all the while questioning the relation between divinity, humanity and non-humans.

-A Paixão Segundo G.H.
+A paixão segundo G.H.

 One finds Lispector's best-known and most powerful example of a face-to-face encounter with a non-human Other in A Paixão Segundo G.H.
-(1964).
-The novel's first-person narrator, known only as G.H. -an acronym that can stand for "género humano," thus turning G.H. into an allegory for the whole of humankind (Williams 253) -, finds a cockroach inside the closet of a room formerly occupied by her live-in maid, and the novel works through the repercussions of this ostensibly mundane event.
+(1964).70 The novel's first-person narrator, known only as G.H. - an acronym that can stand for "género humano," thus turning G.H. into an allegory for the whole of humankind (WILLIAMS, 2005, p.
+253) -, finds a cockroach inside the closet of a room formerly occupied by her live-in maid, and the novel works through the repercussions of this ostensibly mundane event.
 The encounter is at first framed by the "nojo" the protagonist experiences when she sees cockroaches, an "arcaico horror" that makes her feel repugnance whenever she is close to them (37).
-And yet, the woman's disgust will lead her to focus her attention on the
+And yet, the woman's disgust will lead her to focus her attention on the cockroach and probe the source of her distaste for it.
+What ensues is a far-reaching reflection on the roots of life that go far beyond the trappings of humanity.

-&lt;sup>4 For a Levinasian reading of A Paixão Segundo G.H., see Ballan.
-He argues that Levinas's work opens the door to an undecidability between absolute materiality and concreteness, on the one hand, and absolute distance and anonymity, on the other (540).
-For Ballan, this is exacerbated in the writings of Lispector; however, while Levinas never abandons an aspiration toward transcendence, Lispector tends to side with creatureliness and materiality, finding divinity in immanence (552-54).
+70 For a Levinasian reading of A Paixão Segundo G.H., see Ballan.
+He argues that Levinas's work opens the door to an undecidability between absolute materiality and concreteness,